 Q: When will I receive a distribution if our horse wins?

 A: If a horse wins a race with a substantial purse, a distribution will be made to each partner for their proportionate share.
 We try to keep enough funds in the operating account to pay for 6 months of bills.

 A: In the event that a partnership horse is claimed or is sold, we will dissolve the LLC and each partner will receive their pro rata share of the funds once all remaining expenses are paid.

 Q: How are the partnerships set up from a tax standpoint?

-A: Each partnership in the U.S. is set up as an individual LLC and each partner will receive a K-1 to reflect their involvement in the LLC.
+A: Each partnership in the U.S. is set up as an LLC (partnership) and each partner receives a K-1 to reflect their involvement in the LLC.
 Each partner will also receive a spreadsheet which breaks down the expenses for the previous year.
 We believe in full transparency.